cosbi-research/beesl/README.md

 ```
 sh download_data.sh
 ```
-Download the trained BeeSL model described in the paper and place it
+Download the BeeSL model described in the [paper](#reference) and place it in beesl/models/beesl-model/.
+In that folder you may later place your [own BERT-based models](#training).
+The models need to be specified in the file config/params.json, setting the parameter `pretrained_model`.
+The provided config.json already references the model at that path.
+Make sure to update the configuration if you place the model somewhere else.
 ```
 curl -O https://www.cosbi.eu/fx/2354/model.tar.gz
 ```